+ProgrammingCourse Code: 145060GRADE OFFERING9DUILDING OFFERINGBHSMCHSRHSSHCC

-Programming Course Code: 145060 GRADE OFFERING □9 □10 □11 □12 BUILDING OFFERING □BHS □MCHS □RHS □SHCC Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: Matriculate to an institution of higher education with an approved or comparable program within 3 years of graduating from an approved career-technical education institution.
-Successfully complete secondary course and receive a qualifying score of 55 or higher on the end-of-course examination.
+Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

+- 1) Matriculate to an institution of higher education with an approved or comparable program within 3 years of graduating from an approved career-technical education institution. - 2) Successfully complete secondary course and receive a qualifying score of 55 or higher on the end-of-course examination.

 In this course, students will learn the basics of building simple interactive applications.
 Students will learn the basic units of logic: sequence, selection, and loop.
 Students will apply algorithmic solutions to problem-domain scenarios.
 Students will gain experience in using commercial and open source languages, programs, and applications.

+Routing and Switching

+GRADE OFFERING □9 □10 □ 11 □12 BUILDING OFFERING BHS S □SHCC

-Routing and Switching Course Code: 145055 GRADE OFFERING will learn about wireless network standards, components, and the role that routers play in enabling communications across multiple networks.
+Students will learn the functions, characteristics, and operations of routers and switches.
+Students will learn about wireless network standards, components, and the role that routers play in enabling communications across multiple networks.
 Students will troubleshoot the routing process.
 Students will examine the use of Virtual Local Area Networks (VLANs) to create logically separate networks.

-Student will learn the functions, characteristics, and operations of routers and switches.
-Students

 Systems Analysis and Design

-Course Code: 145075 GRADE OFFERING
+Course Code: 145075

+GRADE OFFERING □9 □10 □11 □12

-BUILDING OFFERING BHS MCHS RHS SHCC
+BUILDING OFFERING □BHS IS □RH IS SHCC

-DOLDING OFFERING

 Students will learn the theory and practice of software testing and develop an understanding of the analysis and design phases of software development.
 Students will effectively use appropriate programming languages and software patterns to improve software development.
 A variety of commercial and open source programs, applications, and tools will be used.

 Visual Programming

 Course Code: 145070

-GRADE OFFERING □9 □10 □11 □12
+GRADE OFFERING □9 □10 □11 12

-BUILDING OFFERING □BHS □MCHS □RHS □SHCC
+BUILDING OFFERING □BHS S □RH IS

 Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

-1) Matriculate to an institution of higher education with an approved or comparable program

-within 3 years of graduating from an approved career-technical education institution.

-2) Successfully complete secondary course and earn a qualifying score of 50 or higher on the

-end-of-course examination 3) OR provide proof of successful completion of the MTA Exam 98-372 (Microsoft .NET

-Fundamentals) or current equivalent.
+- 1) Matriculate to an institution of higher education with an approved or comparable program within 3 years of graduating from an approved career-technical education institution. - 2) Successfully complete secondary course and earn a qualifying score of 50 or higher on the end-of-course examination - 3) OR provide proof of successful completion of the MTA Exam 98-372 (Microsoft .NET Fundamentals) or current equivalent.

-, 1

 Students will create event-driven programs using object oriented programming techniques for use in web based and standalone applications.
 Students will map out, design, and test computer applications, web applications, and mobile applications.
 Both commercial and open source programs and applications will be used.

 Video and Sound

 Course Code: 145110

-GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$
+GRADE OFFERING □9 □10 □11 □12

-BUILDING OFFERING □BHS □MCHS □RHS □SHCC
+BUILDING OFFERING □BHS S □RH S □SHCC

-Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

-1. Students must pass the corresponding End-of-Course (WebXam ^m) examination

-with a qualifying score of 60 or higher.

-2. Students must work with their secondary institution to ensure that their official high school transcript, official WebXam ^{Im} score, and the (CT) 2 Verification

-Form are submitted to the post-secondary institution where the student chooses

-to enroll.
-The post-secondary institution must also be a part of the statewide
+- 1. Students must pass the corresponding End-of-Course (WebXamtm) examination with a qualifying score of 60 or higher. - 2.
+Students must work with their secondary institution to ensure that their official high school transcript, official WebXamtm score, and the (CT) Verification Form are submitted to the post-secondary institution where the student chooses to enroll.
+The post-secondary institution must also be a part of the statewide agreement or offer the career-technical discipline in which to facilitate credit transfer.